Grassy-Leaved Sweet Flag

 Though it is commonly known as sweet flag, this is actually a grass, not an iris; iris-like foliage is fragrant and great for moist or boggy areas; it is gold and green-striped but appears mostly gold; doesn't like to dry out or the tips will burn

-Grassy-Leaved Sweet Flag's attractive fragrant grassy leaves remain gold in color with prominent green stripes throughout the season.
-Neither the flowers nor the fruit are ornamentally significant.
+Grassy-Leaved Sweet Flag is primarily valued in the garden for its ornamental upright and spreading habit of growth.
+Its attractive fragrant grassy leaves remain gold in color with prominent green stripes throughout the season.

 Grassy-Leaved Sweet Flag is a dense herbaceous perennial grass with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.